MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 To access these RESTful APIs outside of R, use a Swagger code tool to generate an API client library that can be used in any programming language, such as .NET, C#, Java, Javascript, Python, or node.js.
 The API client simplifies the making of calls, encoding of data, and markup response handling on the API.
 Some popular Swagger code generation tools are [Azure AutoRest](https://github.com/Azure/autorest) and [code-gen](https://github.com/swagger-api/swagger-codegen).

+<a name=clientlib-core></a>

 ### Build the Client Library for Core APIs

 To build a client library for the core operationalization APIs, follow these steps.

-@@The steps to build a client library for service consumption as slightly different.
-See here@@

 1. Install and familiarize yourself with a Swagger code generator such as [Azure AutoRest](https://github.com/Azure/autorest) and [code-gen](https://github.com/swagger-api/swagger-codegen).

 1. Get the Swagger-based JSON file.
-   + [For the core operationalization API definitions, [download `rserver-swagger-9.0.1.json`](https://microsoft.github.io/deployr-api-docs/9.0.1
+[Download `rserver-swagger-9.0.1.json`](https://microsoft.github.io/deployr-api-docs/9.0.1) to get the core operationalization API definitions.

-   +

 1. Run the file through the code generator, and specify the language you want.  if using AutoRest to generate a C# client library, it might look like this:
    ```